AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

   [check your Java version](https://www.java.com/en/download/help/version_manual.html) again and make sure it is version 11.
 * [Download Java 11](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) if you have not done so.
+* Still not working?
+You may [contact](./AboutUs.html) the development team and report the issue.
 </div>